andrechristikan/ack-nestjs-boilerplate/README.md

 ## Important

-> For Mongo.
-If you want to implement `database transaction`, we must run mongodb as a `Replication Set`.
+> If you want to implement `database transactions`, you must run MongoDB as a `replication set`.

 If you change the environment value of `APP_ENV` to `production`, that will trigger.

-1. CorsMiddleware will implement `src/configs/middleware.config.ts`, else the default is `*`.
+1. CorsMiddleware will implement `src/configs/middleware.config.ts`.Otherwise is `*`.
 2. Documentation will `disable`.
-3. Encrypt the payload of JWT.

 ## Next Todo